AnggaR96s/xXx/README.md

 **Not All of the variables are mandatory**

-__The UniBorg should work by setting only the first three variables__
+__The UniBorg should work by setting only the first two variables__

 ```python3
 from sample_config import Config